kubernetes/community/contributors/guide/issue-triage.md

 example.
 * Multiword SIGs use dashes, for example `/sig cluster-lifecycle`.

-Keep in mind that these commands must be on its own line and at the front of the comment.
+Keep in mind that these commands must be on their own lines, and at the front of the comment.

-## Validate if the issue is bug
+## Validate if the issue is a bug

 Validate if the problem is a bug by reproducing it.
 If reproducible, move to the next step of defining priority.
 You may need to contact the issue reporter